jukaLang/Juka/README.md

 - Tizen (Samsung)
 - MacOS App (AppStore version)
 - TempleOS

-  Send us a message or tweet at us to let us know what other systems you want to see!
+Send us a message or Tweet at us to let us know what other systems you want to see!

 **Potential Future Support:**